-The bill also clarifies the responsibilities of the Florida Association of Centers for Independent Living, which is tasked with administering the program.
+The bill also expands the responsibilities of the Florida Association of Centers for Independent Living, which is tasked with administering the program.
 In addition, the existing oversight group is reestablished as an advisory and oversight committee with revised membership.

 The bill does not appear to have a fiscal impact on the state or local governments.
+See Fiscal Comments.